tx2z/wc-base-typescript/README.md

 All modules include their respective [Typescript declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).

+The [webcomponents polyfills](https://github.com/webcomponents/polyfills) are included as well in the "dist" folder, you can use them or load directly the code from a CDN such as unpkg: <https://unpkg.com/@webcomponents/webcomponentsjs@^2/>

+## Publish component to NPM

-A **"package.json is"** created as well in every component folder to upload them separately to the NPM registry.
+A **README.md** and a **"package.json"** are created as well in every component folder, so you can upload them separately to the NPM registry.
 You can change the content in the "package.json" file inside the example components.

-The [webcomponents polyfills](https://github.com/webcomponents/polyfills) are included as well in the "dist" folder, you can use them or load directly the code from a CDN such as unpkg: <https://unpkg.com/@webcomponents/webcomponentsjs@^2/>